• Skip to primary navigation

 Soy-glazed stir-fried green beans with shiitake mushrooms

-Text overlay: cadryskitchen.com, stir-fried green beans with shiitake mushrooms.
-Bowl of stir fried beans and mushrooms in sauce.
+Text overlay: Soy-glazed stir-fried green beans with shiitake mushrooms.
+Get the recipe at cadryskitchen.com.
+Platter of stir-fried green beans and mushrooms.

 Get the taste of take-out from the convenience of home with soy-glazed stir-fried green beans and shiitake mushrooms.